zpz/zpz.github.io/_posts/2016-08-09-scala-or-python.md

 - Any one small project/team can not afford to have two primary languages.
   That situation is never needed, nor manageable.

   The difficulty is not to make most team members *understand* two languages.
-That’s nothing.
+  That’s not the difficult part.
   Besides code review, a team needs to refactor the high-level code organization, introduce some common infrastructure, promote some good practice, sit together to learn the tool, and so on.
-  With two primary languages, I would not be able to do them all.
+  To do these things with two primary languages, either everyone's work load is doubled, or the team is split in two.
 - Our task is to fight the problems, not the language (or the tool in general).
 - In terms of language or tool, our priority is not adopting “more powerful” (fancier) languages.
   Our priority is to improve (or start) code sharing/reuse/modularization/testing/review,